okas832/CS374_GP/pr3/dp3.md

    Criticality : Low

    Solution : Perhaps providing system message or notification of what the users can do with “Points” would be great.
 Tutorial for “Points” system after signing up might be a great idea.
-Also we didn’t make enough discussions about how to reward based on points the users got yet.
+Also, we didn’t make enough discussions about how to reward based on points the users got yet.
 We will add features after it is fixed.